NovatecConsulting/camunda-platform-8-cinema-micronaut/docker/README.md

-# micronaut-zeebe-server-application
+# Local setup

-The example setup starts a local gateway on default port `26500` and two nodes
+The example setup starts a local zeebe and optimize instance

 - start the docker environment
-    - cd `micronaut-zeebe-client/micronaut-zeebe-client-server-example`
     - run `docker-compose up`
+    - the Optimize UI can be accessed at `localhost:8080` with credentials `demo:demo`

 - stop the environment
-    - `docker-compose down`
+    - run `docker-compose down`